mapmeld/ml/100-days-of-ml.md

 Hope to track progress, and encourage myself to keep some of these different projects moving.

+### 30 August

+- Used Tokenizers to make vocabulary lists from 15k to 40k words/word-pieces.
+Some contained 'coronavirus' or '-avirus'.
+Compared vocabulary lists to BERT and T5
+- Unfortunately 3,000+ tokens were new (e.g. typewriter as one token).
+I tweaked tokenizers settings with smaller vocabulary sizes, reduced to ~300 new tokens.
+But I didn't find a sweet spot of # of tokens to include coronavirus and not these additional pieces.

 ### 29 August

 - Started writing blog post and testing Tokenizers to set up my patching language models post